brev/web-image-gen/packages/cli/README.md

     sizes: [400, 800],

     // Default single generated image to fallback on or use outside imageset.
-    //  Must refer to valid formats and sizes listed above.
+    //  Must refer to a format and size defined above.
     default: {
       format: 'jpg',
       size: 800,